Nursing Home Neglect

 Finding the right nursing home takes time.
 It is important to begin the search for a suitable nursing home well in advance of seeking admission to the facility.
 There are often long waiting periods for accommodations.
 Planning ahead also can make the transition of moving into a nursing home much easier.
 Sweeney Law Firm provides a free leal guide to help you make the right nursing home decision: "The 10 Things You Need to Do to Select the Right Nursing Home."

 The first step in pursuing a nursing home abuse or neglect case is to consult a qualified attorney who is experienced in handling nursing home cases.
 At the Sweeney Law Firm, it will not cost you anything to consult with an attorney to discuss the merits of your nursing home abuse or neglect claim.
-The Sweeney Law Firm will obtain all of the relevant nursing home and medical records (at no charge to you) and will review the merits of the case with an expert in nursing home practices and regulations.
+At Sweeney Law Firm, we'll obtain all of the relevant nursing home and medical records (at no charge to you) and will review the merits of the case with an expert in nursing home practices and regulations.
 If we determine that you have a meritorious case, we will represent you on a contingent fee basis.
 You pay nothing unless and until we recover money for you.
 Our fee is a percentage of that recovery.

-If you or a loved one has been injured as a result of nursing home abuse or neglect, call the Sweeney Law Firm now at (866) 793-6339 or submit the case form below.
+If you or a loved one has been injured as a result of nursing home abuse or neglect, call the Sweeney Law Firm now at 260-420-3137 or submit the case form below.
 The initial consultation is free, and if we agree to accept your case, we will handle your case on a contingent fee basis, which means we get paid for our services only if there is a settlement or recovery of funds.
 There is no reason to hesitate.
 You may have a valid claim and be entitled to monetary compensation for your injuries, but a lawsuit must be filed before the statute of limitations expires.

 Useful Links: